 The Cornerstone – Our Primary Logo

 The Cornerstone is the most important visual representations of our brand.
 Visually it helps our audiences recognize us and introduces our purpose: to Improve Life.
 The Cornerstone consists of the University of Guelph Identifier in white contained in a black square.
-The Cornerstone can be used alone or with the Improve Life tagline.
+The Cornerstone should be used with the Improve Life tagline for all external communications.
+It can only be used without the tagline for internal communications.

 - The tagline must be used with the Cornerstone on all external marketing communications and documents (such as brochures, banners, magazines, viewbook).
 This allows the recipient to become familiar with the brand, especially when encountering it for the first time.